-Since most donations to charity of cash or property are used as tax deductions, it makes sense to ask if donating one’s time would also be deductible.
+Since most donations to charity of cash or property are used as a tax deduction.
+It makes sense to ask if donating one’s time would also be deductible.

 The quick answer is no. Donations of your time or service is not directly deductible.
 It doesn’t matter if it’s simple administrative work, such as checking in attendees at a fundraising event, or if it’s work requiring significant experience and expertise that would be much costlier to the charity if it had to pay for it, such as skilled carpentry or legal counsel.